smoughrabi/msba325-bookguide/README.md

 **The datasets used are**:

-- has information on books featured on the social platform Goodreads, the top site for book recommendations and reviews.
+- **goodreads_books.csv** : has information on books featured on the social platform Goodreads, the top site for book recommendations and reviews.
 Data includes each book's rating count, author, and average rating.
-- has information on Amazon bestsellers throughout the years (duplicates exist since some books were bestsellers for more than one year)
+- **amazon_books.csv** : has information on Amazon bestsellers throughout the years (duplicates exist since some books were bestsellers for more than one year)
-- lists books and their genres, and was used to make the book randomizer
+- **bookswithgenres.csv** : lists books and their genres, and was used to make the book randomizer

 **images** : three images that were used within the web app are included as well